davidchesnut/sp-general-docs/docs/how-to-add-a-security-trim-snippet-in-sharepoint-2013.md

 ---
-title: How to: Add a Security Trim snippet in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 4beaab08-760b-408a-b768-906312779379
+title: How to Add a Security Trim snippet in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 4beaab08-760b-408a-b768-906312779379
 ---